Netivot Shalom Kashrut Policy

 If you do not yet keep a kosher kitchen: You can still bring food cooked or baked in your kitchen by using hechshered ingredients and by following these guidelines, (which, in effect, describe how easy it truly is to have a kosher kitchen):

-For Kashering one’s home kitchen - MAZAL TOV!! - please contact Rabbi Creditor.
+If you would like to kasher your home kitchen – MAZAL TOV!! – please contact Rabbi Creditor for guidance.